-- □ Open the Basic Settings > System dialog. - □ Verify that a valid system name for the device is specified in the System name field. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button. - □ Open the Basic Settings > Network > IPv4 dialog. - □ In the Management interface frame, select the Local radio button.
+☐ Open the Basic Settings > System dialog. $\ \square$ Verify that a valid system name for the device is specified in the System name field. $\ \square$ Apply the settings temporarily.
+To do this, click the \checkmark button. ☐ Open the Basic Settings > Network > IPv4 dialog. ☐ In the Management interface frame, select the LocaL radio button.

-- \Box Apply the settings temporarily.
-To do this, click the \checkmark button. - □ Open the Switching > VLAN > Configuration dialog. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button. - □ Open the Diagnostics > Status Configuration > Device Status dialog, Global and Port tabs. - $\hfill\square$ Set up the alarms you want to monitor. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button. - □ Open the Advanced > Industrial Protocols > PROFINET dialog. - Download the GSD(ML) file and the icon onto your local computer. - □ To enable the PROFINET function, select the 0n radio button in the Operation frame. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button.
+\square Apply the settings temporarily.
+To do this, click the \checkmark button. ☐ Open the Switching > VLAN > Configuration dialog. \square Apply the settings temporarily.
+To do this, click the \checkmark button. ☐ Open the Diagnostics > Status Configuration > Device Status dialog, Global and Port tabs. \square Set up the alarms you want to monitor. \square Apply the settings temporarily.
+To do this, click the \checkmark button. □ Apply the settings temporarily.
+To do this, click the ✓ button. □ Open the Advanced > Industrial Protocols > PROFINET dialog. ☐ Open the Advanced > Industrial Protocols > PROFINET dialog.